encukou/freezeyt/README.md

 If there's a mismatch, freezeyt fails, because this means a server wouldn't be able to serve the page correctly.

-This funtionality is provided by `freezeyt.Middleware`.
+This funtionality is provided by `freezeyt.ASGIMiddleware`.

 #### Default MIME type